Voluntary Summer 9/80 Work Schedule

 Eligible Employees

-2023 Requests Due by May 5, 2023: Fully executed forms must be submitted to Payroll Services through AEM on or before May 5, 2023.
-For new employees who begin work between April 30, 2023 - May 29, 2023, managers may reach out to Payroll Services at absencemanagement@fullerton.edu.
-No AEM forms for new employees will be processed after May 29, 2023.
+For new employees who begin work between April 30, 2024 - May 29, 2024, managers may reach out to Payroll Services at absencemanagement@fullerton.edu.
+No AEM forms for new employees will be processed after May 29, 2024.

 Steps to Request 9/80 Summer Schedule